maxint-rd/TM16xx/README.md

 - Reading simultaneous button presses on TM1638;

 ## Features & limitations
 - The current version of this library supports ESP8266/ESP32, Atmel ATmega (e.g. ATmega328 and ATmega168) and Atmel ATtiny MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Compatible MCUs such as LGT8F328P are also supported.
+Raspberry Pi Pico RP2040 is supported too (tested with core 2.5.2 by Earle Philhower).
 Please let me know if you've successfully used this library with other MCUs.
 - The TM16xx chips offer no support for daisychaining multiple chips, but when separate Clk or Latch lines are used the Din line can be shared for combined displays.
 - It is possible to define multiple display objects for multiple different modules (see the TM1638_TM1637ex_two_modules example).
 The library now supports combining multiple 7-segment modules into one display using the TM16xxDisplay class (example for combined TM16xxDisplay to be included soon).
 - The TM16xxMatrixGFX class does support combining multiple LED Matrix module into one large matrix.
 Please note that the TM1640 supports up to 16 digits or an 8x16 LED matrix.